Reaction Time

 The Neuroscience of Reaction Time

 Research by neuroscientist David Eagleman has shown that conscious awareness of a stimulus actually lags behind the brain's initial processing by about 80 milliseconds.
-This means your brain often begins preparing a response before you're even consciously aware of seeing the stimulus.
+This means your brain often begins preparing a response before you are even consciously aware of seeing the stimulus.
+This finding aligns with Benjamin Libet's controversial experiments from the 1980s, which revealed that motor preparation in the brain precedes conscious intention by several hundred milliseconds.

 Key Research Findings

-• The brain begins motor preparation before conscious awareness of the stimulus
+• The brain begins motor preparation before conscious awareness of the stimulus, as demonstrated by Libet's readiness potential experiments

-• Reaction time follows a predictable pattern of decline with age, starting around age 24
+• Reaction time follows a predictable pattern of decline with age, starting around age 24, with an average slowing of approximately 0.5ms per year (Der & Deary, 2006)

 How the Reaction Time Test Works